 Remember the license plate game?
-Where you look for every state’s license plate?
+Where do you look for every state’s license plate?
 It is an oldie but goodie.
 Find every old school road trip game here in one spot!

 Road Trip Hacks and Snacks – Where to?

 Road trips are a fun way to get to grandma’s house (Just go over the river and through the woods…) or as a way to get to your vacation destination.
-BUT, don’t forget the the journey itself can be a wonderful adventure.
+BUT, don’t forget the journey itself can be a wonderful adventure.

 Look here for the 10 Best Bucket List Road Trips routes.
 If you have time in the fall, look at these 10 Best Fall Foliage Road Trips.
-If you and your travelers enjoy art, you’ll love these art themed Best Texas Road Trip routes.
+If you and your travelers enjoy art, you’ll love this art themed Best Texas Road Trip routes.
 Think about the original Road Trip Route: Route 66!

 If you are having trouble narrowing down what you want to see, how about the end all, be all, road trip to see the entire United States!